 Insperity is a full-service PEO that offers HR support to help you mitigate legal risks and maintain compliance.
 The company conducts HR-related audits to help you identify areas of noncompliance.
 It also offers numerous online books and courses for your workers to continue their education.
 Educating employees is not only a great way to upskill your team and stay up to date with training requirements on things like harassment and discrimination, but it can also help manage risk by ensuring your staff is informed on safety precautions, employment laws, and company policies.
 If you need additional assistance, Insperity offers dedicated customer support specialists.

 Paychex is a powerful PEO that supports employers throughout the U.S. Since it is a full-service HR solution, it can perform or support virtually any HR function you need, such as payroll processing, tax administration, HR policy creation, benefits administration, HR reporting, risk and compliance, and employee training and development.
-With its breadth of services and intuitive cloud-based platform, Paychex is great for supporting remote and dispersed teams.
-It has a wealth of employee self-service features, as well as iOS and Android mobile apps, so you and your employees can manage essential HR functions from any location.

 As one of the largest PEOs on the market, ADP can support small, medium, and large businesses in nearly any industry.
-ADP offers robust HR services like employee onboarding, payroll processing, risk mitigation, compliance assistance, and HR reporting, but the HR service I was most impressed with was its benefits administration capabilities.
+ADP offers robust HR services like employee onboarding, payroll processing, risk mitigation, compliance assistance, and HR reporting, but the HR service we were most impressed with was its benefits administration capabilities.
 The PEO behemoth has some serious power when it comes to offering comprehensive benefits at affordable rates.
 This is especially ideal for SMBs that want to attract and retain top talent.
-I also found the platform to be quite intuitive, making it easy for employees to navigate the benefits enrollment process.
+We also found the platform to be quite intuitive, making it easy for employees to navigate the benefits enrollment process.

-PEO Cost
+PEO cost.

 The majority of PEOs charge on a per-employee basis, ranging between $40 and $160 per employee per month.
 However, it can be challenging to get an apples-to-apples comparison for PEO pricing, as many HR vendors don't list pricing online, or they offer different features and pricing models.
 For example, some PEOs offer plans with bundled HR services, while others offer customizable or tiered plans with add-on options.